"Never invest in the stock market"

 The truth is you don’t really need to get into all of that to be a successful investor.
 Because times and times again, studies have shown that the best way to invest is a lot simpler than that.

 Which is investing consistently in a low-cost and well-diversified portfolio over the decades.
 And there are many ways you can do that, without getting a Master’s degree in finance or reading a zillion books.

-You can do that with a robo advisor (check out my free resources to see a few good contenders).
+You can do that with a robo advisor.
 Or you could do it with a German savings plan.

 You could also do that all by yourself: just invest in the same set of ETFs on a trading platform over and over again (but this requires a bit more knowledge and a lot more discipline).

 Should you know about the principles of investing?
 Yes.